 Children often seem to know more about computers and the internet than many adults.
 However, being an expert in technology doesn’t necessarily mean having the know-how to handle all the situations they might encounter online.

 Fortunately, there’s plenty of advice online for children, young people and parents.
-There are also special ‘parental control’ programs that can be used to restrict the types of websites that the young can visit – for example, Net Nanny, which costs approximately £30, and K9, which is free to download.
+There are also special ‘parental control’ programs that can be used to restrict the types of websites that the young can visit.

 Other things you can do:

 - Talk to your children about the dangers lurking online and set up appropriate boundaries.
 You’ll find advice on this on the Get Safe Online website.

 - The Think U Know website has games to teach five to seven-year-olds about online safety, plus advice for 11- to 16-year-olds and for parents and teachers.